The One and Only Ivan (film): Plot

 As Henrietta, Murphy, Thelma, and Frankie are taken away, Mack says goodbye to Ivan, thanking him for their time together.
-Dr. Maya Wilson relocates Ivan to an expansive gorilla habitat at Zoo Atlanta where he is reunited with other gorillas, including his sister Tag.
-He discovers that he is situated right next to the elephant enclosure, where Ruby now lives with her kind, and Ivan assures Stella's spirit that Ruby is free.
+Dr. Maya Wilson relocates Ivan to an expansive gorilla habitat at Zoo Atlanta where he is reunited with other gorillas.
+He discovers that he is situated right next to the elephant enclosure where Ruby now lives with her kind.
+Ivan assures Stella's spirit that Ruby is free.

 During the credits, photos and footage of the real Ivan are shown with a summary of his life.
-In a mid-credits scene, Ivan is greeted by Bob, now adopted by Julia and George, who have come with Mack to visit the animals.
+As the credits continue rolling, Ivan is greeted by Bob, now adopted by Julia and George, who have come with Mack to visit the animals.